+One eye on the road, the other glancing back to the grease-lined package.
 He extracted the item, delicately, as he exited the drive-thru.
-One eye on the road, the other glancing briefly back to the grease-lined package.
-Anticipation rising, he stopped.
-And before continuing, he took the first bite.
+Anticipation rising, he snuck in the first bite.
 A cacophony of deep-fried potato warmth ensued; the prophecy had been fulfilled, as if there were any doubt.

-This moment of reliable satisfaction was Ray Kroc’s legacy in action (RIP).
-His maniacal lust for order, systems, and protocols meant that years after his reign, the rewards of post-Saturday morning sport-duty Dad could be met with without any doubt.
+This was Ray Kroc’s legacy in action (RIP).
+Predictable satisfaction.
+His maniacal lust for order, systems, and protocols meant a post-Saturday morning sport-duty Dad could trust the crunch.

 Work on your business, not in your business.
 If you’re a slave to your business, you don’t have a business; you have a job :(